 Chugiak football blanks Bartlett

 Chugiak, which improved to 2-4 in Cook Inlet Conference play, hosts a must-win game against East (3-3) on Friday, Sept.
-27 in the regular season finale.
-If Chugiak prevails and Dimond (3-3) loses to South the following day, the Mustangs, T-Birds and Lynx will each finish 3-4 tied for the fourth CIC playoff spot.
+28 at 7 p.m. in the regular season finale.
+If Chugiak prevails and Dimond (3-3) loses to South (5-1) the following day, the Mustangs, T-Birds and Lynx will each finish 3-4 tied for the fourth CIC playoff spot.
+South, Service (6-0) and West (5-1) have secured the top three seeds, but who gets which seed will be determined this week.

 “We still got a shot,” Mustangs’ head coach Duncan Shackelford said.